baselalderi/server-scripts/README.md

 #### Cron/Logging:

-If you're like me, you want to automate this and log the output as easily as possible.
+If you're like me, you want to automate the backup script and log the output in one easy step.
 With a script this simple, cron provides an excellent means to doing this.
 Here's what I use in my crontab:

 `30  1   *   *   *   /path/to/gdrive-backup.sh > /path/to/drive-backup-$(date +%F-%H-%M-%S).log 2>&1`